model-united-nations-of-luebeck/CMS-backend/README.md

 This resets all conference related data but retains `Forums`, `MemberOrganizations`, `Rooms`, `Locations` as well as staff and super users.

+To export data in an anonymize manner for archive and statistical purposes run

+> python manage.py export_anonymized_data --output PATH

 ## Deployment...

 Most configuration options can be set with an environment file.
 An example can be found in `.env.example`.
 Copy this, rename it to `.env`, and adjust it to your local setting.
 These variables are then read for example in `cms/settings.py`.